bowencu/AnimalShelterApp/README.md

 # project_e5b3i_o0s8i_r9a5f (Bowen, Haad, Triston)

+## Project Summary
+Our project models a pet adoption system managed by an animal shelter.
+This shelter serves clients who can adopt pets staying at the animal shelter.
+The shelter is just one branch that is owned by a shelter corporation which manages animal shelter branches within a certain region of the country.
+Moreover, the shelter is associated with an animal hospital which manages the health of the sheltered animals.
+In the hospital, veterinarians are responsible for administering vaccines for animals at the shelter and performing monthly health-checkups.

 ## List of queries to implement
 - [ ] Insert (Haad)
 - [ ] Delete (Bowen)